LegolasVzla/django-twitter-spark/README.md

 	http://127.0.0.1:8000/socialanalyzer/

-Finally, in another terminal start master worker of Apache Spark:
+Then, in another terminal start master worker of Apache Spark:

 	make start-spark